SEND AN EMAIL: Protect WiFi Hotspots for Students and Libraries – Vote NO on H.J. Res. 33

 - Veterans, job seekers, and families rely on hotspots for vital online resources.

-Tell your Senators to Vote NO on S.J.
-Res.7.
-Protect digital equity and ensure students, educators, and communities stay connected.
+Tell your Representative to Vote NO on H.J.Res 33 to protect digital access and ensure students, educators, and communities stay connected.
 Send your message now.